Deep-MI/hipsta/TUTORIAL.md

 If the `--upsample` argument is used, the image will be sampled to a higher resolution to allow for more fine-grained image and surface processing operations.
 Using this option is recommended for images with anisotropic voxels or if the voxel edge length is substantially larger than 0.33 mm.
-If enabeld, upsampling will be done to the minimal voxel edge length by default; an alternative size can be specified using the `--upsample-size` argument.
+If enabled, upsampling will be done to the minimal voxel edge length by default; an alternative size can be specified using the `--upsample-size` argument.